 The HIPAA Omnibus Final Rule (from March 18, 2013) says your patients ARE allowed to authorize communications via email.
 However, you need to make sure your patient understands the risks of email before they sign the authorization.

 Most firms have a consent form that clients must fill out before emails can be sent to patients.

 This is covered in HIPAA section 164.314(a).
 Many healthcare providers use a third party (like Microsoft or their IT company) for email.
 HIPAA calls these “Business Associates.”
 They must sign an agreement that says they'll protect a patient’s confidential information just like you would.

-Microsoft Office 365 has some of the best security available in a hosted web service.
+Microsoft365 has some of the best security available in a hosted web service.
 They have a terrific two-factor authentication app to make sure your email accounts aren’t hacked.
 They have great logging in place, and security features you won’t find anywhere else.
 They also lead the way in supporting secure email and encryption.

 This is something that you’ll need to manage in your own office.
 It doesn’t have any bearing on which email provider you choose.
 Being Microsoft 365 HIPAA Compliant ensures that the patient's data is always protected.

 However, it's not HIPAA compliant out of the box -- you'll need to set it up the right way.
 Learn more here.

 You also need to consider how you plan to handle PHI.
 If you want to send PHI via email, then you’ll need a secure email service, or you need to get written consent from your patients.

 So incase you haven't made your Microsoft 365 HIPAA Compliant, you should opt for it now.

 Microsoft’s competitor, Google, also signs HIPAA Business Associate Agreements for their paid Google Workspace product.
 We’ve experimented with their service and find it comparable to Microsoft in many respects.